Holiday meals can cause even confident cooks anxiety. I asked some of my food writer friends for their best advice. – Kathleen.

 24. Be safe

 Ask everyone in your kitchen to wear shoes with closed toes while cooking.
 Unusual activity can cause chaos to occur in a kitchen, from hot gravy scalds to a knife falling unexpectedly and cause injury.
 Be sure you’ve got good oven mitts and keep them handy and dry as anything even moist can transmit heat and cause burns.
-Keep handwash and paper towels near the sink and be sure everyone washes hands frequently, not just after touching the turkey.
+Keep hand washing liquid and paper towels near the sink and be sure everyone washes hands frequently, not just after touching the turkey.
 Keep counters clear of debris and avoid stacking anything perilously on counters.

 25. Have a plan for the dirty dishes